-This detailed review of Grown American Superfood covers the full ingredients list, the best and worst additions in this organic green powder.
+This review of Grown American Superfood has the full ingredients, nutritional information, and the best and worst additions in this USA-grown organic green powder.

 What Is Grown American Superfood?

-The correct name though is ‘Grown American Superfood’ and it is produced by Van Drunen Farms, who have their corporate headquarters at 300 West 6th St, Momence, IL in the United States.
+The correct name though is Grown American Superfood and it is produced by Van Drunen Farms, who have their corporate headquarters at 300 West 6th St, Momence, IL in the United States.

 Grown American Superfood is heavily promoted by Dr. Kellyann Petrucci (M.S, N.D.), a well-known American naturopathic physician and nutritionist who has written best-selling books, such as ‘The Bone Broth Diet’ and appeared on television shows like Doctor Oz.